n1ru4l/envelop/packages/core/docs/use-logger.md

 #### `useLogger`

-Logs paramaters and information about the execution phases.
+Logs parameters and information about the execution phases.
 You can easily plug your custom logger.

 ```ts
 import { envelop, useLogger } from '@envelop/core';